laurentpertois/BigSur-Compatibility-Checker/README.md

 Default compatibility is set to False if no test pass (variable `COMPATIBILITY`)

+## Exceptions

+The extension attribute will also display false for a computer that is compatible but already running Big Sur.

 ## Installation

 Copy the content of the script (`.sh` file) to a new Computer Extension Attribute or just download the existing Extension Attribute (`.xml`) file and upload it to the Computer Extension Attributes of your Jamf Pro server.